edgio-docs/edgio-docs/guides/production.md

 ## Region

-XDN enterprise customers can choose the [region](regions) in which their serverless functions will run, as well as backup region to which traffic will be diverted in the event of an outage.
+{{ PRODUCT_NAME }} enterprise customers can choose the [region](regions) in which their serverless functions will run, as well as backup region to which traffic will be diverted in the event of an outage.
 Choose the regions which are closest to the datacenter which hosts your origin site or APIs.

 ## Domains